New Balance Minimus Trail 10v1 Review

 The base of the Trail 10v1 is a Vibram outsole, with a rounded lug design that looks very similar to the Stealth rubber of the Five Ten Guide Tennie.
 These round lugs are intended to provide multi-directional traction so that you can hop all over the trail without having to worry about if your next footfall is going to stick.

 On rocks — both solid faces and loose scree — this approach shoe-like design is solid, giving the confidence to plant and boost off rocks in the trail.
 Despite a relatively narrow heel pocket, these shoes are also very stable when side-hilling.
 But unfortunately, when it comes to straight-forward climbing and descent on trails, we were not impressed with the overall traction.

 This outsole design ironically provides better traction on roads than it does on trail.
 But it takes active concentration of applying even pressure across the ball of your foot to propel forward — a sloppy running style will leave you feeling like you're running on a treadmill.
 This feeling of your feet slipping underneath you is particularly true on dry dirt trails, but fortunately, they do perform better when trails are tacky.

 So much more than just a barefoot running shoe, the New Balance Minimus Trail 10v1 is a minimalist trail runner's dream.
-Performing well on both trail and roads, this shoe is our Top Pick for an Entry-Level Minimalist Shoe — and one that is primed to offer so much more over its lifetime.
-A paired-down construction that is both featherweight and offers tank-like durability, the Minimus 10v1 is ready to tackle whatever long-distance trail loops you can dream up.
+Performing well on both trail and roads, this shoe is a great pick for the trail — and one that is primed to offer so much more over its lifetime.
+A paired-down construction that is both featherweight and offers tank-like durability, the 10v1 is ready to tackle whatever long-distance trail loops you can dream up.
 Just make sure that your feet are in a condition to keep up!

 — Aaron Rice